What is the Lead Time for Changes in DORA Metrics?

 Picture your software development team tasked with a critical security patch.
 Measuring change lead time helps pinpoint the duration from code commit to deployment.
 If it goes for a long run, bottlenecks in your CI/CD pipelines or testing processes might surface.
 Streamlining these areas ensures rapid responses to urgent tasks.

-Development Cycle Efficiency:
+Development Cycle Efficiency

 Metrics: Lead Time for Changes and Deployment Frequency

-High Deployment Frequency, Swift Lead Time:
+High Deployment Frequency, Swift Lead Time

 Teams with rapid deployment frequency and short lead time exhibit agile development practices.
 These efficient processes lead to quick feature releases and bug fixes, ensuring dynamic software development aligned with market demands and ultimately enhancing customer satisfaction.

-Low Deployment Frequency despite Swift Lead Time:
+Low Deployment Frequency despite Swift Lead Time

 A short lead time coupled with infrequent deployments signals potential bottlenecks.
 Identifying these bottlenecks is vital.
 Streamlining deployment processes in line with development speed is essential for a software development process.

-Impact of PR Size on lead time for changes:
+Impact of PR Size on Lead Time for Changes

 The size of a pull request (PR) profoundly influences overall lead time.
 Large PRs require more review time hence delaying the process of code review adding to the overall lead time (longer lead times).
 Dividing large tasks into manageable portions accelerates deployments, and reduces deployment time addressing potential bottlenecks effectively.